 TIP: Consider checking the Bed Bug Registry before choosing an apartment to see if reports of bedbugs are frequent in the building.

 Molds and chemical contaminants such as heavy pesticide use or smoke from neighbouring units can be a significant problem for tenants, particularly those with allergies.
-The presence of mold may be indicated by one of the following:
+The presence of mould may be indicated by one of the following:

 stains, discolouration, or bubbling on walls or ceilings;

 mould, and in extreme cases, rotting wood on window sills.